Apple Gazette logo

 Calibre

 Calibre includes a Mac e-book reader, but it’s mostly for Mac e-book management software.
-It’s a powerful if somewhat unfriendly software tool designed for managing a large library of digital books.
+It’s a powerful, if somewhat unfriendly, software tool designed for managing a large library of digital books.
 It comes with lots of tools for editing book metadata, adjusting things like author names, cover images, and publication data.
-You’ll also find some tools that can help you remove DRM, though results can be hit or miss.
+You’ll also find some tools that can help you remove DRM, though results can be hit-or-miss.
 Calibre can build and host an OPDS e-book server, allowing you to share files to mobile devices from your Mac, and search dozens of e-book stores simultaneously to find just the book you’re searching for.

 BookReader